 Lets have a look at one of the most effective pieces of content from one of our clients:

-But why, “this is only a pricing page” I hear you yell through your laptop screen this Wednesday evening… well the truth is, most business owners and marketers view content as information on what they’ve been up to, how good they are for the environment or other ‘bloggy’ subjects.
+But why, “this is only a pricing page” I hear you yell through your laptop screen this Monday morning… well the truth is, most business owners and marketers view content as information on what they’ve been up to, how good they are for the environment or other ‘bloggy’ subjects.
 They draw a line between content they think they should be talking about to educate the world about how many years they’ve been in business, etc. and then they treat their product pages as separate somehow.
 Sadly, this is the downfall of many businesses.

 This pricing page for our client, Manor Farm is the perfect content for prospects already looking for the search term Lipocontrast because they are the ONLY supplier in the area.
 Its just enough information for the prospect to make their decision.
 Short and easy to consume.
 Minimal distractions.